backup-manager/backup-manager/README.md

 **Backup to / restore from any configured database.**

-Backup the development database to Amazon S3.
-The S3 backup path will be test/backup.sql.gz in the end, when gzip is done with it.
+Backup the development database to `Amazon S3`.
+The S3 backup path will be `test/backup.sql.gz` in the end, when `gzip` is done with it.

 ```php
 $manager = require 'bootstrap.php';